 Tables should be used efficiently, i.e., only when the data cannot be presented clearly in the text.
 For aid in designing tables in an acceptable style, consult recent issues of AMO.
 Instructions to Authors Each table should be typed on a separate page with a suitable caption at the top and a legend at the bottom.
 The caption and legend should be written so that they are comprehensible without reference to the text.
 Cite all tables in the text and number them in order of appearance.

-It is the policy of AMO to publish high quality half-tone (black and white or color plates) and line art illustrations.
-Authors must submit 3 complete sets of figures and high-quality original figures both for publication and for reviews.
-Xerox (carbon) copies of figures are not acceptable.
+Authors must submit high-resolution TIFF/JPEG/POWERPOINT file of figures for the first submission.
 Authors should bear in mind the page size of AMO (82 mm in width for a single column and 170 mm in width for double columns).
 Original figures should be no larger than 170 × 213 mm in order to fit into the text columns.
-All original illustrations and photographs for publication must be submitted as hard copy.
-Half-tones of the highest contrast possible must be supplied as high quality glossy prints or original mounted half-tones (such as micrographs), and scale bars should be provided on each photograph.
+And scale bars should be provided on each photograph.
 Full-size figures, properly laid out and in no need of reduction, are ideal and save valuable editorial and layout time.
 For the format of bibliographic references, see recent issues of AMO.
 Color illustrations are not acceptable unless the author is prepared to cover all costs involved in color reproduction.
 Figure legends should be written as concisely as possible while ensuring that they are comprehensible without reference to the text.
 All figures should be cited in the text and numbered in order of their appearance.
-The figure number, the author’s name and “top” should be indicated in pencil on the back or margin of each illustration.
-The figure legends for figures should be typed on a separate page.
+The figure legends for figures should be typed on a separate page of the text file.